duncantl/XMLDocTools/README.md

   + overfull and underfull lines

+We start with some variables we use throughout.
+These are the XML, bibliography, TeX  and TeX log file:
 ```r
 xmlFile = "~/Book/book.xml"
 xbibFile = "~/Book/Bibliography.xml"
 texFile = "~/Book/book.tex"
 logFile = "~/Book/book.log"
 ```

 # Generating XML Content